 Good risk assessment and risk evaluation seems to follow an inverted U-shaped curve over the course of a lifetimes, new research says.

-The young are notorious for taking dramatic risks—unintentional injuries are the number one cause of death for men under the age of 45—but a new study from of the University of Sydney in Australia shows that decision-making skills also seem to dwindle in old age.
+The young are notorious for taking dramatic risks—unintentional injuries are the for men under the age of 45—but a new study from of the University of Sydney in Australia shows that decision-making skills also seem to dwindle in old age.

 The study shows that middle-aged adults are the most adept at assessing risk to make the best decisions.
 As we age, we appear to lose that ability.